Pennsylvania Route 222: History

 In the late 1950s, US 222 was realigned to a newly constructed bypass carrying US 309 and PA 29, west of Allentown.
 From the south, US 222 left Hamilton Boulevard and turned north onto the freeway.
 US 222 terminated at an interchange with US 22, US 309, and PA 29 in South Whitehall Township.
 By 1970, what was the US 309/PA 29/US 222 freeway had the PA 29 designation removed, US 309 downgraded to PA 309 and US 222 was truncated to end at its current northern terminus.
 By the 1980s, I-78 became part of the freeway that occupied PA 309.

 In 1984, PennDOT was planning to extend PA 145 and US 222.
-Traffic engineer Samuel D. Darrohh said that Allentown is one of few Pennsylvania cities without a traffic route going through it.
+Traffic engineer Samuel D. Darrohn said that Allentown is one of few Pennsylvania cities without a traffic route going through it.
 After the plan was introduced, he said that motorists might be aided if US 222 is extended along Hamilton Boulevard to connect with the proposed PA 145 corridor.
 PennDOT originally planned the road as US 222 but AASHTO denied the extension, stating that the route "is not the shortest or best available route between major control points on the system, and therefore, does not adhere to the policies established under AASHTO's 'Purpose and Policy Statement for U.S. Numbered Highways'".
 In addition, the route did not meet the criteria for a business route.
 In 1991, it was commissioned as PA 222.
 PA 145 was extended south of the US 22 freeway to the I-78/PA 309 overlap near Lanark.